Sarah Good: Trial

 Although both Good and Sarah Osborne denied the allegations against them, Tituba admitted to being the "Devil's servant".
 She stated that a tall man dressed all in black came to them, demanding they sign their names in a great book.
 Although initially refusing, Tituba said, she eventually wrote her name, after Good and Osborne forced her to.
 There were six other names in the book as well but were not visible to her.
 She also said that Good had ordered her cat to attack Elizabeth Hubbard, causing the scratches and bite marks on the girl's body.
-She spoke of seeing Good with black and yellow birds surrounding her, and that Good had also sent these animals to harm the girls.
+She spoke of seeing Good with black and yellow birds surrounding her, and said that Good had also sent these animals to harm the girls.
 When the girls began to have another fit, Tituba claimed she could see a yellow bird in Good's right hand.
 The young accusers agreed.